Quantitative stochastic homogenization and large-scale regularity: The energy quantity J1 and its basic properties

-As we will see, the quantity $J_1(\Psi,p,q)$ shares many properties possessed by its predecessor, the quantity $J(U,p,q)$ analyzed in Chapter~\ref{c.two}.
+We define, for every nonnegative $\Psi\in L^1(\Rd)$ with $\int_{\Rd} \Psi=1$ and $p,q\in\Rd$, As we will see, the quantity $J_1(\Psi,p,q)$ shares many properties possessed by its predecessor, the quantity $J(U,p,q)$ analyzed in Chapter~\ref{c.two}.
 One notable exception is that there is no version of the splitting formula~\eqref{e.Jsplitting} for $J_1$.
 Indeed, the connection between~\eqref{e.Jsplitting} and~\eqref{e.formulafornuJpq} relies on an integration by parts to determine the spatial average of the gradient of $v(\cdot,U,p,0)$, and this computation is destroyed by the presence of the weight $\Psi$.
 Thus there is no version of Lemma~\ref{l.minimalset} and no way to control the fluctuations of $J_1$ from its behavior for $(p,q)$ with $q=\ahom p$.
 This makes our analysis more complicated, compared to Chapter~\ref{c.two}, by not allowing us to make much use of subadditivity, forcing us to considerably alter our strategy.
-The advantage we have here, compared with Chapter~\ref{c.two}, is that we have the regularity theory at our disposal as well as the suboptimal bounds summarized in Proposition~\ref{p.basecase} below, which are used as the base case of our bootstrap argument.
+The advantage we have here, compared with Chapter~\ref{c.two}, is that the regularity theory is at our disposal as well as the suboptimal bounds summarized in Proposition~\ref{p.basecase} below, which are used as the base case of our bootstrap argument.
+Both of these crucial ingredients are actually consequences of the analysis in Chapter~\ref{c.two}.

 Related to the loss of the splitting formula is the (relatively minor, technical) problem that $J_1(\Psi,p,q)$ is \emph{not necessarily} uniformly convex in $p$ and/or $q$.
-This leads us to introduce the notion of a nondegenerate a mask for $J_1$. \begin{definition}[{Nondegeneracy at $\Psi$}] We say that \emph{$J_1$ is nondegenerate at $\Psi$} if, for every $p,q\in\Rd$,
+This leads us to introduce the notion of a nondegenerate mask for $J_1$. \begin{definition}[{Nondegeneracy at $\Psi$}] We say that \emph{$J_1$ is nondegenerate at $\Psi$} if, for every $p,q\in\Rd$,

 \end{definition} Since $J_1$ is quadratic, nondegeneracy at $\Psi$ implies that it is uniformly convex in $p$ and $q$ separately, as we will see in Lemma~\ref{l.basicJ1} below.

 The maximizer of $J_1(\Psi,p,q)$ is denoted by